simeononsecurity/simeononsecurity.ch/content/articles/choosing-librewolf-firefox-privacy-focused-browsers/index.en.md

 ### Firefox's Reliable Performance

-**Firefox** has earned its reputation for reliable performance and seamless compatibility with diverse websites and web applications.
+**Firefox** has earned its reputation for reliable performance and smooth compatibility with diverse websites and web applications.
 The continuous efforts by Mozilla, the organization behind Firefox, to optimize the browser's performance contribute to its reliable and dependable nature.
 This dedication to providing a reliable browsing experience solidifies Firefox's position as a trustworthy option for users globally.

 ______